Rothschild Postdoctoral Fellow

 Clarendon Institute / Corpus Christi College

 The Account Book of a Jewish Pawnbroker in Northern Italy for the Years 1408-1410.
 An Unpublished Manuscript for the Economic History of the Jews During the Renaissance.
 The purpose of this project is to study and edit an unpublished account book of the Renaissance period in Hebrew and Judeo-Italian and use it for reconstructing social and economic history of the Jews in Emilia Romagna.
-This original manuscript, which is the oldest known register of Jewish lenders in Italy, can shed new light on the economic history of the Jews and in particular on important specific questions concerning credit in North Italy, Jewish-Christian economic relations, reconstruction on the material culture through the mentions of the pawned objects, the study of their prices, as well as the history of accounting practices through the assessment of the structure of the register.
-Moreover, the study of this register is of extreme interest to document the reuse of paper manuscripts.
+This original manuscript, which is the oldest known register of Jewish lenders in Italy, can shed new light on the economic history of the Jews and in particular on important specific questions concerning credit in North Italy, Jewish-Christian economic relations, reconstruction on the material culture through the mentions of the pawned objects, the study of their prices, as well as the history of accounting practices.

 Some publications are available at https://oxford.academia.edu/ElenaLolli